TaiwoEnoch/BookStore-App/README.md

 # Bookstore App

-The Bookstore is a website that allows the user to;
+The Bookstore is an awesome website that allows users to;

 - Display a list of books
 - Add a book